toomastahves/csv-parser/README.md

 File upload too slow on big files, because it inserts one row at a time.
 On multiple file uploads, it shows results for just one file.
 Upload time is calculated upon request end, not upon last insertion to database.
+Implement proper error handling, so Node won't crash.
 ---
 ### Todos
+Write unit tests.
 Find faster solution for file uploads.
 Create feedback for multiple file uploads.
+Allow any CSV file to be uploaded, not just 6 column files.
 Add proper pagination for search, currently just limits to 1000.
 Write unit tests.